(562) 570-7387 (24-hour animal services)

 spcaLA partners with other credible animal welfare agencies for a variety of reasons – transport of animals to other parts of North America; public-benefit spay/neuter; and breed rescue.
 Sometimes, a small rescue, specializing in one type of animal, has the time, resources, and network necessary to provide that animal with the best quality of life.
 Similarly, LBACS works with a variety of community groups.

 Animals under the care of LBACS veterinarians for significant medical conditions are adopted through LBACS, as the city must issue a notice to comply (a legal order compelling the adopter to take the pet to a veterinarian for follow-up treatment).
-Additionally, certain animals are deemed “rescue only” by LBACS, for behavioral concerns. spcaLA does not facilitate these adoptions, as they are not recommended for adoption by the public.
+Additionally, certain animals are deemed “rescue only” by LBACS, for behavioral or other concerns. spcaLA does not facilitate these adoptions, as they are not recommended for adoption by the public.

 What’s offered at the Village: